 Its clever technology means it can return three-figure mpg numbers according to official figures, while CO2 emissions are under 50g/km, which will go down well with company drivers.
 Just be aware the actual efficiency you end up getting will depend entirely on how regularly you charge it and how gently you drive it.

 Expert rating: 3/5

 Reliability of a BMW 2 Series Active Tourer

 There’s not a great deal of reliability data available on the Active Tourer.
 The model isn’t included in the Warranty Direct Reliability Index, although it should be noted that BMW sits well down the pecking order in the manufacturer rankings.
 The JD Power Vehicle Dependability study makes for even more concerning reading, as BMW finished stone-cold last in the manufacturer ratings in both 2017 and 2018.
 Our owner reviews paint a far more positive picture, though, with very few owners reporting any mechanical problems with their Active Tourers.
 And the car’s three-year/unlimited mileage warranty isn’t half bad, either.

-Interested in buying a BMW 2 Series Active Tourer?
+Safety for a BMW 2 Series Active Tourer

 Our one criticism is with the overly heavy steering – even in Comfort mode – which is great for handling, but less useful when you're inching it into a parking space or trying to negotiate a tricky three-point turn, like most MPVs will spend their time doing.

-The 225xe plug-in hybrid version is one of those that has four-wheel drive, because while the petrol motor powers the front wheels, an electric motor powers the rears.
-Most of the time, you’ll struggle to tell the difference in the way it drives, so it’s still a very good car to drive, but you do feel its extra weight occasionally, mainly when slowing down or stopping.
+The 225xe plug-in hybrid version is distinct from all of the above, with a petrol motor driving the front wheels and an electric one powering the rears for an alternative take on the xDrive model’s four-wheel drive traction.
+The system cleverly and seamlessly alternates between the different power sources – or combines them – as necessary and you’ll struggle to tell the difference in the way it drives.
+Saying that, you do feel its extra weight occasionally, mainly when slowing down or stopping.